LaPingvino/wukkie.uk/SEARCH_URL_FIX.md

 This fix resolves the search functionality that was broken for authenticated users, allowing them to:

-✅ Search for their own Wukkie posts
-✅ Search the network for issues by hashtag
-✅ Load comments and threads
-✅ Get enhanced location tooltips (bonus feature)
+✅ **Search for their own Wukkie posts** - No more 400 "Incorrect HTTP method" errors ✅ **Search the network for issues by hashtag** - Proper GET requests with query parameters ✅ **Load comments and threads** - All read operations work correctly ✅ **Get enhanced location tooltips** - Bonus reverse geocoding feature ✅ **Improved performance** - Single fetch calls reduce unnecessary network requests ✅ **Better API rate limit usage** - No more double requests consuming quota

-The application now works as intended for both authenticated and anonymous users.
+The application now works as intended for both authenticated and anonymous users, with improved reliability and performance.